Welcome to Leverstock Green Village Association

 Our fund raising events can only succeed with the support of members of the local community and we appeal to everyone to come along to our annual fete, our firework display, our winter fayre, our ever popular quizzes and any other events which we organise.

 Why not support us by joining the 500 Club with a first prize of £100 every month.
-For full details and enrolment form click on 500 Club above.
+For full details and enrollment form click on 500 Club above.

 With the increasing popularity of on-line shopping there is a great opportunity for everyone to support us at no cost to themselves, just click on Online Shopping above.